thehalfspace/masters-thesis/README.md

 # thesis
-Tex files for my thesis at IIT-R
+Tex files for my undergrad+masters thesis at IIT-R